 As more people are taking interest in the idea of fitness as a lifestyle, the demand for personal trainers has increased.
-Personal training is a great way to not only get in shape but to learn valuable health and fitness concepts that will help throughout your lifetime.
-Six months with a fitness coach may help you get ready for your wedding or lose weight, but it will also teach you to incorporate healthy practices into your lifestyle.
+Personal training is a great way to not only get in shape, but to learn valuable health and fitness concepts that will help throughout your lifetime.
+Twelve weeks with a fitness coach may help you get ready for your wedding or lose weight, but it will also teach you to incorporate healthy practices into your lifestyle.
 The lifelong benefits to a personal trainer are indispensable.

 How personal training services are priced

-Personal trainer prices in the UK often go by an hourly rate.
-Some package their services as you would purchase a fitness class.
+Most personal trainers price their services by using an hourly rate, or by packaging their services as you would purchase a fitness class.
 These packages can include 30 to 90-minute sessions and are similar to by-the-hour pricing structures.
 Each trainer or gym sets their prices differently depending on their schedule and the value they can provide to clients.

-Your gym membership may provide personal training services where you can be matched with a trainer that meets your goals and needs.
-In this case, you’ll be paying the gym a monthly or session fee rather than the trainer.
-Gym training services are often more affordable than hiring an individual, but the trainers here likely have less experience and education than those who operate their personal training business.
+Your gym may provide personal training services where you can be matched with a trainer that meets your goals and needs.
+In this case, you’ll be paying the gym a monthly or session fee rather than the trainer themselves.
+Gym training services are often more affordable than hiring an individual, but the trainers here likely have less experience and education than those who operate their own personal training business.